PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 - Estimated Elo: ~3500-3550 (with large networks on strong GPUs)
 - Approximately 50-100 Elo stronger than pre-NNUE Stockfish
 - Playing style characterized by deep positional understanding and long-term planning
-- Particularly strong in complex middlegames and closed positions
+- Particularly strong in complex middle-games and closed positions

 ==== Limitations
 Despite its strength, LC0/AlphaZero has several constraints:

 *Computational Requirements:* Due to their intrinsic model, these types of engines require high-end GPUs, making them inaccessible to many users.
 CPU-only inference is orders of magnitude slower.

-*Tactical Blindness:* The probabilistic nature of MCTS occasionally misses forcing tactical sequences that alpha-beta would find instantly through exhaustive search.
+*Tactical Blindness:* The probabilistic nature of MCTs occasionally misses forcing tactical sequences that alpha-beta would find instantly through exhaustive search.
 LC0 can overlook short, critical variations if they initially appear unpromising.

 *Opening Book Dependency:* As these models converge, the early networks can struggle in sharp opening lines, requiring curated opening books to compensate and compete in tournaments.

-*Time Management:* MCTS's gradual convergence makes it perform relatively worse in fast time controls where immediate evaluation is beneficial rather than deep exploration.
+*Time Management:* MCTs's gradual convergence makes it perform relatively worse in fast time controls where immediate evaluation is beneficial rather than deep exploration.

 *Explainability:* The neural network's decision-making is opaque; unlike Stockfish's explicit evaluation terms, LC0 cannot explain why it prefers one move over another in human-understandable terms.

-These limitations highlight the complementary nature of the two paradigms: neural MCTS excels at strategic understanding and pattern recognition, while alpha-beta excels at tactical calculation and computational efficiency.
+These limitations highlight the complementary nature of the two paradigms: neural MCTs excels at strategic understanding and pattern recognition, while alpha-beta excels at tactical calculation and computational efficiency.
 This realization led to the next evolution in chess programming, and the current state of the art: a hybrid approach.

 == Hybrid Approach
-August of 2020 represents another paradigm shift, as it was the date when Stockfish officially intregated Effeciency Updatable Neural Networks (NNUE).
-This represented a combination of both traditional and neural network approaches, combining the computational effeciency of alpha-beta search with the pattern recognition capability of neural networks.
+August of 2020 represents another paradigm shift, as it was the date when Stockfish officially integrated Efficiently Updatable Neural Networks (NNUE).
+This represented a combination of both traditional and neural network approaches, combining the computational efficiency of alpha-beta search with the pattern recognition capability of neural networks.
 This hybrid allowed Stockfish to see a dramatic strength gain of ~100 Elo over it's previous implementation; the biggest jump it had seen in a long time.

 Originally developed by Yu Nasu in 2018 specifically to counter the limitations of the previous approaches in the game of Shogi, for the engine #link("https://github.com/yaneurao/YaneuraOu")[YaneuraOu].
 Unlike LeelaChess's ( LC0 ) and likewise AlphaZero's dependent on deep neural networks, NNUE uses a shallow but highly optimized architecture for CPU inference, and unlike the traditional hand crafted evaluation, it learns the evaluation through supervised learning from billions of positions.
 This results in an engine that searches with alpha-beta but evaluates with neural networks.